rootkovska/rootkovska.github.io/speaking.md

 Dietary constrains
 -------------------

-1. I'm a vegetarian.
-I eat eggs and dairy though.
+1. I'm a vegetarian, and more recently, an aspiring vegan.
+Occasionally I might eat egg-based products (i.e. bakery or pasta) if no viable vegan options available.

 2. I enjoy mostly European cuisines (mostly southern).

 3. I don't tolerate anything spicy, sour, and generally don't like anything exotic (in the meaning: different than European food)